Linux Root Password Reset

 A college campus I knew of in the late ’90s used to run SGI IRIX operating system on a number of machines.

-One local user brute-forced the systems administrator’s root password.
+One local user brute-forced the systems administrator’s password.
 The password was pepper4.

-He also sent admin an email from admin’s own address, further mocking him.
+He also sent admin an email from admin’s own account, further mocking him.

 In the morning he realized the inappropriateness and tried to use root access to delete the email.
 However, it was too late, the email was already read.